Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```
 When we look at the above code,
 which is the part of the symbol update code,
-we can find lots of symbols
+we can find lots of symbols are registered to the symbols of the assembler,
-that translate string to actual referencing code.
+which will be used to translate string to actual referencing code.
 When you cannot understand microop's string operand,
 you should look at symbol update code.